raftaar1191/Charitable/readme.txt

 == Changelog ==

+= 1.6.11 =
+* FIX: Fixed error that would show the incorrect amount in the admin donation form in sites that use commas for the decimal separator. [#497](https://github.com/Charitable/Charitable/issues/497)

 = 1.6.10 =
 * FIX: Load template files in admin area.
 This resolves a fatal error when using a Charitable shortcode in the Shortcode block, or when using Divi. [#646](https://github.com/Charitable/Charitable/issues/646) and [#605](https://github.com/Charitable/Charitable/issues/605)